jdmclatcher/fbla-computer-game-2018-2019/README.md

 You will spawn into a convention center surrounded by booths with exciting mini games to play!

-Use the "WASD" keys to move and look around using the Mouse or Arrow Keys.
+Use the "WASD" keys to move and look around by using the Mouse.

 Walk up to each booth to play a mini game.
 Obtain Rep Points by playing and completing these mini games.
 Obtaining Rep Points will gain you Supporters.